 Evelyn’s love of language and stories grew from her Chicago roots in a multi-ethnic neighborhood of Irish brogues and pubs, Sicilian music and cannoli, and the Yiddish banter of delis.
 Religious traditions and rites of passage held sacred place regardless of denomination.
 A cradle Catholic, she believes in the power of the sacraments even as she sees a Church in crisis.
 Her writing asks hard questions yet reflects hope in the darkest hours.

 Evelyn built a career in public relations advocacy, later earning a graduate degree at the University of Wisconsin-Madison where she managed outreach programs in healthcare.
-When not exploring locales near and far with her husband, Evelyn enjoys sharing backyard tomatoes and good conversation with friends and family.
-She can often be spotted attending music and theatre venues or volunteering with community groups at food pantries and reading programs.
+When not exploring locales near and far with her husband, Evelyn enjoys sharing heirloom tomatoes and good conversation with friends and family.
+She attends music and theatre venues as often as possible, and volunteers with community groups at food pantries and reading programs.